Ephraim-Akolo/Recommendation-Engine/README.md

 ## Recommendation System:

 ### Model
-Model algorithm is designed based on the matrix factorization principle (dimensionality reduction).
-It is a linear model with no inputs or activation function.
-The complete model is design as an incremental learning algorithm i.e it is able to retrain itself without forgetting its previous knowledge (warm start).
+Model algorithm is currentlyy designed based on the bayesian beta distribution sampling.
+It is the model chosen to solve the current cold start problem of the application.
+The model has the advantage of exploiting and exploring at the same time.
+The algorithm is best for the current use case as it does not rely on any personalized data (we currently do not have).

 __Other research algorithms:__

-    • weighted Matrix factorization: can account for the problem of user bias.
-    • RNN: can find partern in a user buying habits.
-    • clustering: can solve the problem of recommending to new users.
+    • Matrix factorization
+    • RNN/NLP
+    • Clustering
+    • Autoencoders
+    • Restricted Boltzmann Machines

 __Build language:__